aimms/how-to/Articles/567/567-aimms-service.rst

 #.
 Line 30: By specifying this line, the service ``equalParallelMachineTimeIndexedMIP`` is linked to the procedure ``pr_runTask``.

 #.
-Line 8: The data is read from a file, using DEX functions.
+Line 8: The request data is read from a file.
-    The ``dex::api::RequestAttribute( 'request-data-path' )`` is the file path to the request body.
+    The string ``dex::api::RequestAttribute( 'request-data-path' )`` is the path to that file.

 #.
-Line 17: Similarly, the data is written to a file.
+Line 17: Similarly, the response is written to a file.
-    The ``dex::api::RequestAttribute( 'request-data-path' )`` is the file path to the request body.
+    The string ``dex::api::RequestAttribute( 'response-data-path' )`` is the path to that file.

 Deploying an application on AIMMS Cloud
 ----------------------------------------